-For information on the latest COVID-related news, exposure/isolation procedures and where to get vaccinated, visit covid.princeton.edu.
-For information on what to do if you've tested positive for COVID-19 or are a close contact of a positive case, visit the…
+For information on the latest COVID-related news, exposure/isolation procedures and what to do if you've tested positive, visit the COVID Resources website.

 This section provides information for students, faculty and staff creating visual arts or theater productions.